RavishSharma17/nest-temporal-hotel/README.md

 # NestJS with Temporal.io Integration

-This project demonstrates how to integrate Temporal.io workflows with a NestJS application, featuring Redis for data storage and search capabilities.
+This project demonstrates how to integrate Temporal.io workflows with a NestJS application.

 ## Prerequisites